Advanced Diagnostic Imaging for Liver Disease

-Magnetic Resonance Cholangiopancreatography (MRCP) uses a powerful magnetic field, radio waves and a computer to evaluate the gallbladder, liver, bile ducts, pancreas and pancreatic duct for disease.
-It is noninvasive and does not use ionizing radiation.
+- Magnetic Resonance Cholangiopancreatography (MRCP), which utilizes powerful magnetic fields, radio waves and advanced computing to evaluate the gallbladder, liver, bile ducts, pancreas and pancreatic duct for disease, without the use of ionizing radiation

-Magnetic resonance elastography (MRE) is used to detect stiffening of the liver caused by fibrosis and inflammation in chronic liver disease.
-This technology combines MRI imaging with low-frequency vibrations to create a visual map (elastogram) that shows stiffness of body tissues.
+- Magnetic Resonance Elastography (MRE), which is used to detect stiffening of the liver caused by scarring and inflammation.
+This technology combines MRI imaging with low-frequency vibrations to create a visual map called an elastogram that shows the degree of stiffness of body tissues.
+Learn more about MRE.

-3D Multi-Echo Dixon technique is used to simultaneous assess liver steatosis and iron overload in patients with chronic liver diseases.
+- Magnetic Resonance Multi-Echo Dixon Vibe Liver Iron Quantification, which is a 3D imaging technique used to simultaneously assess fatty liver disease and abnormal iron levels in patients with chronic liver disease.

 - Magnetic Resonance Proton Density Fat Fraction (MRI-PDFF), which is an emerging imaging technique that accurately measures the amount of fat in liver tissue by correcting factors that can degrade or skew magnetic resonance signal intensity